Department:Department of English and Media

 Sebastian's research interests are the sociolinguistic and discourse analytic aspects of multilingualism, migration, and ethnic and cultural identities.

-Sebastian is an applied linguist who'is interested in 'the theoretical and empirical investigation of real-world problems in which language is a central issue' (Brumfit 1997: 91).
+Sebastian is an applied linguist researching 'the theoretical and empirical investigation of real-world problems in which language is a central issue' (Brumfit 1997: 91).
 He is interested in bilingualism, migration, and ethnic and cultural identities, as well as the representation of minority groups more generally (linguistic, ethnic, religious, sexual) in public and media discourse, using methods derived from both corpus linguistics and Critical Discourse Analysis.

 Rasinger, R., 2014.
 Linguistic landscapes in Southern Carinthia (Austria).
 Journal of Multilingual and Multicultural Development, 35(6), pp.580-602.